 D - 3) Be careful during the initial 100 hours operation. - (1) Check daily for the level and leakage of coolant, engine oil, hydraulic oil and fuel. - (2) Check regularly the lubrication and fill.
-Grease daily all lubrication points. - (3) Tighten bolts. - (4) Warm up the truck fully before operation. - (5) Check the gauges during operation. - (6) Check if the truck is operating normally during operation. - 4) Replace following after initial 50 hours of operation.
+Grease daily all lubrication points. - (3) Tighten bolts. - (4) Warm up the truck fully before operation. - (5) Check the gauges during operation. - (6) Check if the truck is operating normally during operation. - 4) Replace following after initial operation hours.